Exploring Human Resources: What Role Focuses on Workplace Harmony and Conflict Resolution?

 shalum

 Hi there!
-Im Shalum Salvador, im new in this forum. i just hope this information will be of help to you in making decision of your chosen career with regards to Human Resource Management.
+I'm Shalum Salvador, and I'm new to this forum.
+I just hope this information will be helpful to you in making decisions about your chosen career in Human Resource Management.

-Here is an overview of what should be the attitude of a good Human resource Person.
+Here is an overview of what the attitude of a good Human Resource Person should be:

 Human Resource Management

-The competence and skill needed to effectively manage people in work settings will be increasingly important to organizations in future years.
-To meet this challenge, this area is intended for two types of management-oriented students: (1 ) Students who believe that they will be more effective in their future careers if they master the skill of managing people in technical work settings as line managers and (2) Students who plan to specialize in the industrial relations and personnel functions as staff managers.
-This area is concerned with developing and disseminating knowledge and skills concerned with the management and utilization of human resources to meet the needs of individuals and organizations in the private, public, and nonprofit sectors.
+The competence and skills needed to effectively manage people in work settings will be increasingly important to organizations in future years.
+To meet this challenge, this area is intended for two types of management-oriented students: (1) Students who believe that they will be more effective in their future careers if they master the skill of managing people in technical work settings as line managers, and (2) Students who plan to specialize in industrial relations and personnel functions as staff managers.
+This area is concerned with developing and disseminating knowledge and skills related to the management and utilization of human resources to meet the needs of individuals and organizations in the private, public, and nonprofit sectors.
 The area utilizes behavioral and management theories and empirical knowledge in the fields of:

 Students can obtain information on different career options in the area and the courses that support these career options by contacting the Department of Organizational Behavior and Environment, BUS-2028.
 Students can then select those courses that will best help them prepare for their future career plans.